There’s Always Oregon

+She went on relentlessly.
 “Smart old men with young girlfriends don’t have children with them or marry them.

 “Still, my friends tell me to make sure that if you get remarried, there is a prenup to protect my interests.”

-“You have cynical friends,” he said.
+“You have cynical friends,” he finally said.
 She had a new boyfriend, a French student he hadn’t met yet.

 Katya was right, he was getting old.
 Age had bought him cunning that sliced deeper than any knife?
-In another infrequent visit, God may give him the chance to use his wisdom on Sichet — in a mission for revenge — for Oscar, Callie and himself.
+In another infrequent visit, God might give him the chance to use his wisdom on Sichet — in a mission for revenge — for Oscar, Callie and himself.

 But he had changed.
-No more that surge of power that led to the joy of the kill, instead time had bought a fuse box for his passions.
+No more that surge of power that led to the joy of the kill, instead time had brought a fuse box for his passions.
 A conscience?
 Cowardice?
 Fatigue?
 Or the knowledge that Oscar and Callie — even himself — were foolish souls to let blow away in the wind?

-A strange softness now surprised him, old as the call of a Saburian lyuma and pure as the glow of a star in the East African sky.
+A strange softness now surprised him, welling within, old as the call of a Saburian lyuma and pure as the glow of a star in the East African sky.
 Callie’s words echoed about feeling pity for Sichet, along with the image of a killer’s empty eyes, once his own.
 Hate washed away.